SynixeTactical/Documents/operations/sop.md

 Responsible for setting the objectives for the squad.
 Responsible for keeping track of each element's progress and coordinating multi-element maneuvers.

 **Element Leader**
-Responsible for planning and executing their elements movement's as part of the OL's set objectives.
+Responsible for planning and executing their elements movements as part of the OL's set objectives.

 **Primary**
 Responsible for responding for a team on the element radio.